NazAhmadi/PhINs/README.md

 1. MLP + identity
 2. add bounded parameter mapping if needed
+3. add fixed collocation with a moderate number of points
-3. add `sincos` or `exp` features if needed
+4. add `sincos` or `exp` features if needed
-4. add RBA
+5. try random collocation if residual coverage is poor
-5. add adaptive loss weighting
+6. add adaptive loss weighting if loss terms are unbalanced
+7. add RBA if residual errors are localized
-6. try KAN
+8. try KAN

 ---